tualo/tualo-dnsd/README.md

 Description
 ===========

-This server makes the Domain Name System transparent to you.
+This server makes the Domain Name System transparent for you.

 Howto use